RSI Crisis Center

-Heartland Regional Alcohol and Drug Assessment Center (Heartland RADAC) in collaboration with Wyandotte Center, and Johnson County Mental Health Center embarked on a pilot project to enhance the continuum of mental health crisis/emergency services serving residents of Wyandotte and Johnson counties.
+Heartland Regional Alcohol and Drug Assessment Center (Heartland RADAC) in collaboration with Wyandotte Center, and Johnson County Mental Health Center work in tandem to enhance the continuum of mental health crisis/emergency services serving residents of Wyandotte and Johnson counties.

-The model will allow individuals to receive prompt action, appropriate services and effective support in a respectful environment while meeting needs of law enforcement with a one-stop location for crisis/emergency services for persons experiencing mental health and substance abuse crises.
+The RSI Crisis model allows individuals to receive prompt action, appropriate services and effective support in a respectful environment, while meeting needs of law enforcement with a one-stop location for crisis/emergency services for persons experiencing mental health and substance abuse crises.

 • Assessment/triage that operates and accepts clients 24/7.

 • A Sobering Unit with withdrawal management with average stays of 4-6 hours.

 • A medically supervised Crisis Observation Unit for stays of up to 23 hours.